First Published: 1 February 2024

 How To Read Restaurant Profit And Loss Statement Masterfully

 The Operating Profit Margin is determined by dividing the operating profit by the total revenue and multiplying the outcome by 100.
 This measurement provides insight into how effectively a restaurant manages its operational expenses.
-A greater margin signifies improved efficiency in handling these costs, offering an overview of the restaurant’s adeptness in managing its overall operating expenses.
-The operating expenses could range from 10% to 20% of sales.
+A greater margin signifies improved efficiency in handling these costs, providing an overview of the restaurant’s ability to manage its overall operating expenses effectively.
+Operating expenses range from 10% to 20% of sales.
 A critical factor is ensuring your rent is no more than 10% of sales.

 Net Profit Margin: Similar to operating profit margin, it considers all expenses, not just operational ones.
 It’s a vital indicator of the overall financial health of the restaurant.